 Show Cart Button Instead of Booking Progress Bar

-When enabled, the booking progress bar will not display on the inventory and item pages.
-Instead, when a customer has booked an item, a Cart link will display in the far right of the header and will indicate how many booked items are pending in the cart.
+When enabled, the booking progress bar will not display on the inventory and item or product pages.
+Instead, when a customer has booked an item or product, a Cart link will display in the far right of the header and will indicate how many booked items or products are pending in the cart.

 Hide Sold Out Inventory Items

-If enabled, when performing an inventory search from either the homepage or the inventory page, items that are "sold out" for the selected dates will be hidden.
-If this setting is disabled, the sold out items will display in the search results, but the configure booking link will be replaced by text saying Unavailable For Selected Dates.
+If enabled, when performing an inventory search from either the homepage or the inventory page, items or products that are "sold out" for the selected dates will be hidden.
+If this setting is disabled, the sold-out items or products will display in the search results, but the configure booking link will be replaced by text saying Unavailable For Selected Dates.

-However, customers will still be able to select the item to view its page.
+However, customers will still be able to select the item or product to view its page.

 Retina Logo Support

 When enabled, the Getaway theme supports the use of retina logo images.
 A retina logo should be twice the size of the recommended dimensions of 600px wide x 375px tall.
 If this setting is disabled and you try to use a retina logo, the image you’ve uploaded will display at its natural dimensions.

 We looked earlier at how you can change the fonts and colour scheme of your website with a few simple clicks.
 If design isn't your forte, Getaway comes with two presets that adjust the fonts and colours for you.
 The elements of each preset are designed to be complimentary to each other and provide your website with a couple of different looks.